nitya/aistudio-python-quickstart-sample/docs/index.md

  - **Azure AI CLI** - For commandline interactions with the Azure AI platform.
  - **Azure AI SDK** - For code-based interactions with the Azure AI platform.

-In the process, you will get familiar with the **Azure AI CLI** for setting up and configuring your copilot from the commandline.
-And you'll learn to use the **Azure AI SDK** (from Python code or from Jupyter Notebooks) to interact programmatically with your copilot.
+Plus, you'll learn to use the **Azure AI CLI** to simplify your setup process.
+And you'll learn to use the **Azure AI SDK** (from Python code or from Jupyter Notebooks) to interact programmatically with the Azure AI Platform (during development), and with your copilot (on deployment).

-!!!note "THIS IS NOT A PRODUCTION SAMPLE"
+!!!danger "THIS IS NOT A PRODUCTION SAMPLE"

-    We do not guarantee the quality of responses produced by this sample copilot or its suitability for use in your scenario, and responses will vary as development of this sample is ongoing.
-You must perform your own validation the outputs of the copilot and its suitability for use within your company.
+    We do not guarantee the quality of responses produced by this sample copilot or promote its suitability for use in your real-world production deployments.
+The copilot responses may vary over time as features and functionality of various components evolves.
+You must perform your own evaluation of copilot response quality to assess suitabilty for your specific use case or solution integration if you choose to repurpose the sample.

 ## Getting Started